Harduim/mssql_airflow/README.md

 def sample_usage():
+    # Schema is the database, not the actual schema.
     mssql = MsSQLHook(mssql_conn_id="my_conn", schema="some_database")

     # This method (get_pandas_df) does not with the regular mssql plugin
     df = mssql.get_pandas_df("SELECT * FROM TABLE")